trottling/Bender/README.md

   <img alt="page" src="https://raw.githubusercontent.com/trottling/Bender/main/media/bender.png" width="200"/>
 </div>

-**Simple and portable app for search vulnerabilities in Windows system with pretty UI, written in Python 3.12**(earlier versions are also supported)
+**Simple and portable app for search vulnerabilities in Windows system with pretty UI, written in Python 3.12** (earlier versions are also supported)
 > **NOTE**
 >
 > This application is designed for scan ONLY YOUR PC.
 The author is not responsible for illegal actions in which Bender was used.
 >
 > Bender is Free Open Source Software project, that does not conduct any commercial activities.
 >
-> Bender performs ONLY READING system files, folder or registry.
+> Bender performs ONLY READING ONLY system files, folder or registry.

 ![START](https://raw.githubusercontent.com/trottling/Bender/main/media/start.png)